- Differentiate between face-to-face, written, oral, web-based, and other typical channels of business communication.

 - Do you have to establish your credibility?
 Does the audience know you?
 Are you speaking to people who know more than you about the topic?
 The answers to these questions will influence how you design your message.

-You can’t tailor your communication to the sender if you don’t know your audience.
+You can’t tailor your communication, if you do not know your audience.
 Here are some questions to consider when getting to know your audience.

-- How big is your audience?
+- How large is your audience?
 Is it one person or a large group?
 One individual means getting “up close and personal” as opposed to a conference room.
-If a large group, is it diverse or fairly homogenous?
+If it is a large group, is it diverse or fairly homogenous?
 Do you need language translators or signers for the hearing impaired?

 - What is the status of your audience?
 Is the audience mostly senior-level managers, peers, or subordinates?
 Your body language, presentation, and formality will vary depending upon the status of the group.
 Although subordinates may be more easily put at ease with an informal, relaxed approach, high-level managers usually want to get straight to the point and move on to the next thing.